-To find out if your company has the Claim Free Discount — or to see how much progress you’ve made towards earning it in future years — contact your Approach retro coordinator.
-We can also help you review your proposed 2019 workers’ comp rates and show you how claims costs affect the calculation.
+To find out if your company has the Claim-Free Discount — or to see how much progress you’ve made towards earning it in future years — contact your Approach retro coordinator.
+We can also help you review your annual proposed workers’ comp rates and show you how claims costs affect the calculation.

 It’s true, some companies get 50, 70, even 80 percent off of the rates paid by average companies for workers’ comp coverage.
-In fact, Approach Group Lead Chris Ristine says, “One of the most common questions I receive from companies who have the Claim Free Discount—especially from those who are medium or medium-large in size, and so have a 40% discount versus the average —is how can they get their discount above 40 percent, like the leaders in their industry.”
+In fact, an Approach Group Lead says, “One of the most common questions I receive from companies who have the Claim-Free Discount—especially from those who are medium or medium-large in size, and so have a 40% discount versus the average —is how can they get their discount above 40 percent, like the leaders in their industry.”

-“Unfortunately,” says Chris, “the answer is usually that they can’t, unless they grow.”
-That’s because the largest companies usually don’t have a Claim Free Discount — with so many employees, they are bound to have several indemnity claims each year.
+“Unfortunately,” says our Group Lead, “the answer is usually that they can’t, unless they grow.”
+That’s because the largest companies usually don’t have a Claim-Free Discount — with so many employees, they are bound to have several indemnity claims each year.
 But, these companies are large enough that their rates work out to be extremely low compared to smaller employers around the state, even without the discount.
 They simply have more buying power.